 Creation or Evolution: What’s at Stake?

-Outdoor education is not just about field skills—it’s about worldviews.
-When we hike, observe wildlife, track animals, or study plants under a hand lens, we’re not only exploring creation—we’re interpreting it.
-And whether we realize it or not, our understanding of nature is always shaped by deeper beliefs about where it came from, why it exists, and what it means.
-This is why the doctrine of creation is foundational to Christian truth and worship.
+Outdoor education involves more than field skills.
+When we hike, observe wildlife, track animals, or study plants under a hand lens, we are doing more than exploring the natural world; we are interpreting it.
+Whether we realize it or not, our understanding of nature is shaped by deeper beliefs about where it came from, why it exists, and what it means.
+For that reason, the doctrine of creation stands at the foundation of Christian truth and worship.

 Two Competing Worldviews

-Biblical creationism, by contrast, presents a radically different account.
-It proclaims that the universe was spoken into existence by the Triune God in six literal, consecutive days.
-Man is not a biological accident but the image-bearer of God, uniquely formed from the dust and entrusted with the stewardship of creation.
+Biblical creation presents a very different account.
+Scripture teaches that the universe was spoken into existence by the Triune God in six literal, consecutive days.
+Humanity is not a biological accident but the image-bearer of God, uniquely formed from the dust and entrusted with the stewardship of creation.

 The Biblical Evidence for Six Literal Days